ndwilliamson123/all-in-one-travel-app/README.md

 ## <a id="contributing"></a> Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are welcomed.

 If you have a suggestion that would make this better or where I could improve, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".